 Jaisalmer fort was built by Maharaja Jaisal.
 This fort is also called “SONAR QUILA” means “the golden fort”.

-It has three layers of wall.
+It has three layers of the wall.
 The outer wall has the strong solid blocks of yellow stone.
-Through the inner walls the soldier drop the boiling oils to hurdle the enemies.
+Through the inner walls, the soldiers drop the boiling oils to hurdle the enemies.

 The interesting fact is that it is the only “Living/Working Fort” in India.
 Which means, there are approximately 3000 people resides there.